 Export the parameters object.

 In some cases, the default values work well, and you do not need to make any improvements before exporting parameters.
 You can also make improvements using the camera calibration functions directly in the MATLAB workspace.
-For a list of functions, see Single and Stereo Camera Calibration.
+For a list of functions, see Camera Calibration.

 MATLAB Toolstrip: On the Apps tab, in the Image Processing and Computer Vision section, click the Stereo Camera Calibrator icon.